Table of Contents

 Caution

-**All Samples** and other samples cannot be imported simultaneously, as this may result in duplicate assets and cause some scene resources to be lost.
+**All Samples** cannot be imported simultaneously with other samples, as duplicate assets may cause partial scene resources loss.
 If duplicate files are accidentally imported, delete them and re-import.

 Open Build Settings (or Build Profiles),

-Add the sample scenes from the Unity project to the Scene List in Build Settings or Build Profiles, and move the launcher scene (AllSamplesLauncher) to the first position among all scenes.
+Add sample scenes from the Unity project to the Scene List in Build Settings or Build Profiles, and move the sample launcher scene (AllSamplesLauncher) to the first position among all scenes.

 Caution

-Do not add these headset-related scenes, as it may cause the build to fail:
+Do not add these head-mounted display scenes, otherwise the build may fail:

 • Combination_BasedOn_AppleVisionPro.rst